mrubio-chavarria/holmes_analysis/README.md

 # DS Helper Team: GSEA

-In this session we are going to reproduce what it is the study of different cell populations through linear models and GSEA.
-To follow the session your need the GSEA software and R properly configured.
-It is shown below the R requirements to sucessfully run the code and the link to the GSEA software to install.
+In this session we are going to reproduce the study of different cell populations through linear models and GSEA.
+To follow the session you will need the GSEA software and R properly configured.
+The analysis has been conducted with the configuration described below, however, other configurations might work as well.

 ## R requirements

-The requirements stated below work with R 4.0.5 and the matrix product libraries BLAS and LAPACK.
-You can study the loaded packages with the command sessionInfo().
+The requirements stated below work with R 4.0.5 and the matrix product libraries BLAS and LAPACK (usually installed by default).
+You can study the loaded packages with the R command sessionInfo().

 - qusage == 2.24.0
 - data.table == 1.14.0